 Boyer’s major work Ellis Island: The Dream of America for actors and orchestra, which celebrates the historic American immigrant experience, has been his most successful composition to date.
 Premiered in 2002, the work has received over 160 live performances by more than 70 orchestras, making it one of the most-performed American orchestral works of the last decade.
 Boyer’s recording of this work was released by Naxos in its American Classics Series in 2005, and was nominated for a GRAMMY® Award for Best Classical Contemporary Composition.
 In 2010, the League of American Orchestras’ Symphony magazine profiled Ellis Island as one of "a handful of recent works by living composers becoming orchestral standards."

 In addition to his work for the concert hall, Boyer is active in the film and television music industry.
 In recent years, his skills as an orchestrator (one who works from composers’ sketches and demos to create complete orchestral scores for recording) have been increasingly in demand.
-Boyer has contributed orchestrations to more than 30 Hollywood film scores, from studios including Warner Bros., 20th Century Fox, Paramount Pictures, Disney, Pixar, Universal Pictures, Sony/Columbia Pictures, Touchstone Pictures, Lionsgate/Marvel, Intrepid Pictures, and Relativity Media.
+Boyer has contributed orchestrations to more than 30 Hollywood film scores, from studios including Warner Bros., 20th Century Fox, Paramount, Disney, Pixar, Universal, Sony/Columbia, MGM, Lionsgate, Marvel, and Relativity Media.
 Boyer has orchestrated music for several of Hollywood’s top composers, including Michael Giacchino (the Oscar-winning Up, Star Trek, Jurassic World, Inside Out, Cars 2, Super 8, John Carter, Mission: Impossible III, Speed Racer), Thomas Newman (the James Bond film Skyfall), James Newton Howard (The Hunger Games: Mockingjay – Part 2), James Horner (The Amazing Spider-Man, Living in the Age of Airplanes), Alan Menken, Mark Isham (Dolphin Tale, The Conspirator), Harry Gregson-Williams (Arthur Christmas), Heitor Pereira (Minions), Graeme Revell (Pineapple Express), John Ottman (Fantastic Four), and the late Michael Kamen (Open Range, First Daughter, Against the Ropes).
 Boyer has worked alongside some of Hollywood’s leading orchestrators and arrangers, including J.A.C.
-Redford, Tim Simonec, Brad Dechter, Ladd McIntosh, Kevin Kliesch, Tim Davies, and Mark Watters.
+Redford, Tim Simonec, Pete Anthony, Brad Dechter, Ladd McIntosh, Kevin Kliesch, Tim Davies, and Mark Watters.